Tag Archive for: Medicine

 Former President of the Montpellier Academy of Sciences and Letters

-2:00–2:15 p.m.: Testimonial: Humanism and Medicine: Palliative Care
+2:00–2:15 p.m.: Testimony, Humanism, and Medicine: Palliative Care

-Virginie PEROTIN, Physician specializing in palliative care at the Montpellier Cancer Institute.
+Virginie PEROTIN, physician specializing in palliative care at the Montpellier Cancer Institute.

 2:15–2:45 p.m.: Medicine: What Is It?

-Olivier JONQUET, University of Montpellier, intensive care physician
+Olivier JONQUET, University of Montpellier, moderator

 Former President of the Montpellier Academy of Sciences and Letters